COSBlab/IPL-workshop/DAY-4/README.md

 * the sequence of the HEV capsid protein will be communicated during the workshop

 * students are encouraged to try all the techniques learned during the workshop to obtain a consensus preditiction of the immunogenic domains of the HEV capsid protein

+* python scripts and Notebooks that can help you with this group activity are in the ```DATA/HEV``` folder